 Putting this tuna salad together couldn't be easier so, let's dive straight into the details!

-Dice the red onion, fresh herbs and avocado and place them in a medium sized mixing bowl.
+Dice the red onion, fresh herbs, and avocado and place them in a medium-sized mixing bowl.

 Drain the tuna and add it, plus the mayo and dijon mustard, and stir to combine.

 Taste to see if you'd like to adjust the ingredients or add salt and pepper.
-Chill at least one hour before serving.
+Chill for at least one hour before serving.

 How to serve it